-Design Your Self-Study Learning Path With AI
+Design a Self-Study Learning Path With AI (12-Week Plan)

 The task

-It’s the first Sunday of the month and you’ve decided — for real this time — to learn data science (or design, or Spanish, or indie hacking).
+It’s the first Sunday of the month and you’ve decided, for real this time, to learn data science (or design, or Spanish, or indie hacking).
 Three browser tabs are already open: a Coursera specialization, a Reddit “best resources” thread, and a 50-item Notion template called “Roadmap 2026.”
 You don’t need more inputs.
 You need a 12-week path with weekly milestones you can actually finish on a Saturday morning, three honest checkpoints to catch yourself before week 12, and a “things to skip” list so you don’t spend the first week configuring a perfect dev environment instead of writing code.

-Where AI helps — and where it does not
+Where AI helps, and where it does not

 AI is excellent at assembling a coherent sequence from common resources, converting vague goals into shippable weekly deliverables, and naming the things beginners over-invest in (Vim configs, perfect Anki decks, choosing a framework before writing one line).
 It can also predict where you’ll plateau (usually weeks 5-7) and bake in a checkpoint.
 What AI cannot do: pick the resource that matches your learning style.
 Two people with the same goal need different first-week material — one needs a single video walkthrough, the other needs a written reference plus exercises.
 Try 2 resources for the first concept and pick.